 2909.
-This chapter shall not be construed as restricting or preventing activities of a psychological nature or the use of the official title of the position for which they were employed on the part of the following persons, provided those persons are performing those activities as part of the duties for which they were employed, are performing those activities solely within the confines of or under the jurisdiction of the organization in which they are employed, and do not offer to render or render psychological services as defined in Section 2903 to the public:
+This chapter shall not be construed as restricting or preventing activities of a psychological nature or the use of the official title of the position for which they were employed on the part of the following persons, provided those persons are performing those activities as part of the duties for which they were employed, are performing those activities solely within the confines of or under the jurisdiction of the organization in which they are employed employed, and do not offer to render or render psychological services as defined in Section 2903 to the public:

-(a) Persons who hold a valid and current credential as a school psychologist issued by the Commission on Teacher Credentialing.
+- (a) Persons who hold a valid and current credential as a school psychologist issued by the State Department of Education.
+Commission on Teacher Credentialing. - 36 (b) Persons who hold a valid and current credential as a psychometrist issued by the State Department of Education.